BalaM314/fish-commands/CONTRIBUTING.md

 First: read [info.md](docs/info.md)

-To get started with development, run the command `npm build && npm dev` to start up a development server.
+To get started with development:
+1. Run `npm install`

-Alternatively, run the command `npm watch` in one terminal, and `npm dev` in another terminal to start a development server.
+2. Run `npm watch` in one terminal.
+3. In another terminal, run `npm dev` to start up a development server.

 To use fish-commands with a server installed somewhere else, run `npm attach [jarfilepath.jar]`